ToposInstitute/RelationalThinking-Book/chp3-graph-relationships.md

 We have defined one thing – graph connectivity in injections – in terms of another thing – closed loops.
 Imposing the rule that the certain loops must close is called a "commutativity condition".

 It turns out there are a lot of ideas that can be captured by connecting maps together and then declaring some commutativity conditions.
 Commutative diagrams are the bread and butter of category theory.
 We will not explore the general notion of commutativity in much depth here.
-For a thorough yet elementary introduction to this topic we recommend Lawvere and Schnual's *Conceptual Mathematics*.
+For a thorough yet elementary introduction to this topic we recommend Lawvere and Schanuel's *Conceptual Mathematics*.[^1]

+[^1]: Lawvere, F. W.; Schanuel, S. H. (2009).
+Conceptual Mathematics: A First Introduction to Categories (2nd ed.).
+Cambridge: Cambridge University Press. https://doi.org/10.1017/CBO9780511804199

 As we'll see, one of the benefits of describing injections and dangling edge conditions in terms of maps is that maps and commutativity conditions are easy for the computer to understand maps and inspect.
 This allows the computer a way to be of use to us without that computer needing to have any actual understanding ideas like vertices, arrows, attachments..the semantics of graphs.

+## Footnotes and References